jeromebaude/hashicat-aws/README.md

     terraform destroy

-### 2.3 Sentinel

-Add environment variable
+Add environment variable to be able to destroy

     CONFIRM_DESTROY: 1

 Destroy current deployment from TFE Web UI.

+### 2.3 Sentinel

-Sentinel will intercept bad configurations before they go to production, not after.
+Sentinel intercepts bad configurations before they go to production, not after.

 Create a policy saying vpcs must have tags and enable dns hostnames

     Settings > Policies > aws-vpcs-must-have-tags-and-enable-dns-hostnames